Skip to content

 depth+=1

-# Is this a data tag?
+# is it a data tag?

-if dataTags.has_key(name.lower()):
+if balisesDonnees.has_key(name.lower()):

 # the function called when an end tag is encountered

-# end tag
+# end of tag

 # indentation level